Old School Cake (Retro School Puddings Recipe)

-The good news is, we no longer need to reminisce about school dinner puddings anymore.
-This is because you can make an old school cake easily at home, just like chocolate concrete cake.
+The good news is, we no longer need to reminisce about school dinner puddings anymore, because you can make this old school cake easily at home (just like this chocolate concrete cake and this cornflake tart and of course this butterscotch tart recipe– another classic).

 Old School Cake